Soft tissue sarcoma

-Soft tissue sarcomas are a group of cancers that develop from cells of connective tissue.
+Soft tissue sarcomas start in the cells of connective tissue.
 These include cells that make up our muscles, fat, lining of joints and blood vessels.
 Soft tissue sarcomas can therefore develop almost anywhere in the body.

 Other types of soft tissue sarcomas include: